-Kelly Bates is a social changer, nonprofit civic and political leader and lawyer who has led advocacy, racial justice and women’s organizations for more than 20 years promoting civic engagement locally and nationally.
-She has strived to be a transformational leader, facilitator, trainer, and civic innovator for progressive movement building.
+Kelly is a social changer, nonprofit civic leader, and lawyer who for more than twenty years has led advocacy, racial justice, and women’s organizations promoting collaboration, racial equity, and civic engagement locally and nationally.
+She has strived to be a transformational leader and civic innovator for progressive movement building.

-Prior to her work at IISC, she was the founding Executive Director of the Elma Lewis Center for Civic Engagement, Learning, and Research at Emerson College.
-She also served as the Executive Director of Access Strategies Fund, a social justice foundation, funding organizations to expand democracy in communities of color and low-income communities.
-For ten years, Kelly led a consulting and training practice specializing in working with social change organizations and other institutions in the United States around issues of power, diversity, and organizational development.
+Prior to her work at IISC, Kelly was the founding executive director of the Elma Lewis Center for Civic Engagement, Learning, and Research at Emerson College.
+She also served as the executive director of Access Strategies Fund, a social justice foundation funding organizations to expand democracy in communities of color and low-income communities.
+For ten years, Kelly led a consulting and training practice working with social change organizations and other institutions in the United States around issues of power, diversity, and organizational development.